We go back to nature with The Duchess of Cambridge

 From Wedding Dress to Garden Den

-The RSN has collaborated with HRH The Duchess of Cambridge to help bring her showcase ‘Back to Nature’ garden to life at this year’s RHS Hampton Court Garden Festival.
+We are thrilled to have collaborated with HRH The Duchess of Cambridge to help bring her showcase ‘Back to Nature’ garden to life at this year’s RHS Hampton Court Garden Festival.

 The ethos of the design was to create a piece which employs the traditional skills of hand embroidery combined with the fabrics and materials of the garden.
 Fine embroidery threads have been replaced with jute garden twine, and fine linens and silks replaced with coarse hessian fabrics.
 The unique hand embroidered textile artwork was then set over a Birch tree ‘A-frame’ to create the forest den.

-Angie Wyman, Course Leader for the RSN Degree in Hand Embroidery said: “We are delighted to have the opportunity to work with The Duchess of Cambridge again and to be able to showcase the adaptability of needlework.
+Angie Wyman, Course Leader for the RSN Degree in Hand Embroidery said: “We were delighted to have the opportunity to work with The Duchess of Cambridge again and to be able to showcase the adaptability of needlework.
 This project was brought to life by RSN staff, Degree and Future Tutor students.
 It is a perfect example of how RSN students work collaboratively and can successfully apply their design and hand embroidery skills to new contexts and materials.”